Chemiseblanc/chemiseblanc.github.io/content/posts/manufacturing-objects/index.md

 Like in the initial example, creation of the concrete Animal objects is not delegated to an object but we have been able to achieve the effect of being able to create the concrete class by passing the type name as a string.

 ## Putting it all together
-Now that we have introduced the Factory Method pattern, the Abstract Factory pattern, and the concept of Dynamic Instantation we can show how these concepts fit together to create a piece of well organized, extensible software.
+Now that we have introduced the Factory Method pattern, the Abstract Factory pattern, and the concept of Dynamic Instantiation we can show how these concepts fit together to create a piece of well organized, extensible software.
 ```java
 import java.util.HashMap;